 - State & County QuickFacts is also a good starting point for state, county, and city-level (for cities with populations over 25,000 people) information.

 - Statistical Abstract of the United States (Proquest)--compilation and updates of the U.S. Census Bureau's free product, which was discontinued with the 2012 edition (see below), now produced by Proquest, a commercial vendor.
 Note: remote access for CSUN only; community members may request guest access to workstations in the Oviatt Library to access the database.
 Help using the database is available.

 - Statistical Abstract of the United States--comprehensive summary of statistics on the social, political, and economic organization of the United States current and historical years of Statistical Abstract of the United States are available from the U.S. Census Bureau, 1878-2012; see the Library Catalog record for print years of Statistical Abstract with the most recent in the Oviatt Library Reference Room (ref HA 202).
 Note: Due to Federal budget cuts, the 2012 Statistical Abstract is the last edition to be published by the U.S. Census Bureau.

 - Subjects A-Z This is usually the best starting point if you think the social, demographic, or economic information you want should be at the U.S. Census Bureau site, but you don't know where.

 - Easy Stats provides quick and easy access to selected statistics collected by the U.S. Census Bureau through the American Community Survey.

 - Data Access Tools includes links to additional search engines and databases.

 - CenStats Databases

-- Search the Census website when all else fails.
+- Search or browse topics on the Census website when all else fails.